M.S. Physician Assistant Curriculum

 Cohorts begin early Summer | Program length 27 months | Credits 116 | Format In-person, full time

 Case-based learning and top technology.
 The NWC PA Program has been carefully designed for students to acquire the necessary skills and knowledge for clinical practice.
-The medical courses are delivered in a systems-based approach so that students can integrate learning from clinical medicine, pharmacology, pathophysiology, anatomy, and procedural skills and apply this to patient care scenarios and simulations.
+The medical courses are delivered in a systems and case-based approach so that students can integrate learning from clinical medicine, pharmacology, pathophysiology, anatomy, and procedural skills and apply this to patient care scenarios and simulations.

 The state-of-the-art Sectra virtual cadaver tables (made by ToLTech), provide students with three-dimensional human anatomy images in an interactive touch screen.
 Students and instructors can perform virtual dissections of the images, isolate specific components of the anatomy, and complete lab activities and assessments.
 The virtual interface enables students to toggle between detailed anatomical drawings, captioned illustrations, and actual radiologic images (CT and MRI), promoting knowledge integration and assessment.